MarkWilcock/Generative-AI-Course/10 Introduction.md

 2. They do things perfectly, you can trust results 100%!
 3. They are good at initial first drafts - but treat with care and check.

-###  How to build a LLM
-Download a lot of text (a corpus), preferably the entire internet.

-Go through the next steps repeatedly for over the whole corpus in a process called self-supervised learning.
-* Remove the last part of a sentence
-* Let the LLM guess / predict the continuations - the next word(s).
-* Adjust the model to match the actual continuations (the ground truth)  After a while the model gets really good at this "guess the next word" game.
-This steps costs $100m, takes several months and generates several hundred tons of CO2.

-### Next step: Re-inforcement learning with human feedback (fine-tuning)

-At this point the model is pre-trained and will just continue / complete text.
-Now we fine-tune the model to make it useful.
-Humans provide questions and finetune the model so that it responds with something close to a model answer.
-Another technique to fine tune is for the LLM to generate two different answers.
-People then indicate which response they prefer and this is fed back into the fine training.

-As the model grows in size, it shows  surprising “emergent behaviours”:
-* be able to crack jokes,
-* provide step-by-step instructions,
-* perform chain of thought reasoning
-* act in a role
-* write poetry
-* solve algebraic equations
-* provide strategic advice to directors of large organisations!

 ### Multi model models
 Models can take in data and respond in several formats (text, audi, images, video).
 Current examples:
 * text to text